maxkub/challengeMDI343/README.md

 ##### 2. Removing features pointed as irrelevant
-- The feature 'PRIORITY-MONTH' is removed: it is always the same date as 'BEGIN-MONTH' except when it has missing values.
+- The feature PRIORITY-MONTH is removed: it is always the same date as BEGIN-MONTH except when it has missing values.
 - After RFECV from sklearn, with a 3-folds cross-validation on each subset, more features are pointed as irrelevant.

 ##### 3. Dates
 The dates are not useful as such, I keep only the year because decision trees and random forest showed that it is the most important feature.
-I also created features describing the length (in days) between the three dates 'BEGIN-MONTH', 'FILING-MONTH', 'PUBLICATION-MONTH'.
+I also created features describing the length (in days) between the three dates BEGIN-MONTH, FILING-MONTH, PUBLICATION-MONTH.
 The original datetime type features are removed.

 ##### 4. Categorical values